alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-01-hadith-on-seventy-three-sects.md

 lang: en
 locale: en
 group11: true
-excerpt: The Hadith on This Ummah will split into seventy-three sects, all of them will be in Hellfire except one.
+summary: The Hadith on This Ummah will split into seventy-three sects, all of them will be in Hellfire except one.
 category: [fatwas, hadiths, sects]
 ---